AniAPI-Team/AniAPI/SyncService/Models/Websites/README.md

 **Inside the PR comment, please give us the following informations:**

 ```
-site_url: (this is the base url of the website, for example "https://gogoanime.pe/" for gogoanime)
+site_url: (this is the base url of the website, for example "https://gogoanime.lol" for gogoanime)
-can_block_requests: (this means that the website can block useless requests like css/adblockers/ads/etc without going in error)
 localization: (the i18n code representing the website locale)
 ```